“Come here right now! How many times do I have to tell you! You have to wait in line.”

 It activates the fight, flight and freeze part of the brain.
-It actually makes the higher thinking part of the brain go off-line.
+It actually makes the higher thinking part of the brain go offline.

 “The stress hormone, cortisol, is public health enemy number one.
 Scientists have known for years that elevated cortisol levels: interfere with learning and memory, lower immune function and bone density, increase weight gain, blood pressure, cholesterol, heart disease…”

-“Opioids act on many places in the brain and nervous system, including the limbic system, which controls emotions.
+“Opioids act in many places in the brain and nervous system, including the limbic system, which controls emotions.
 Here, opioids can create feelings of pleasure, relaxation, and contentment and they also play a role in the feelings of closeness that support social bonding.
 We want to be activating this Not de-activating them!”

 And when our kids are in the reactive brain NO amount of thinking, learning or responding calmly can happen, No wonder it all ends in tears.

 So why do we use demands and commands?